 Batthyány tér Market

-This a charming market hall facing the imposing Parliament on the other side of the Danube.
+This charming market hall faces the imposing Parliament on the other side of the Danube.
 Here you’ll find fruit and vegetable vendors and on the top floor, there are nice cafes from where you can admire the superb view of the Danube and the Parliament.
 And contrary to the other markets, this opens on Sunday!

 Address: Batthyány tér 5., I. district, M2 metro Batthyány tér station.

-In the following bio markets you’ll find some certified producers selling their products: fruits, vegetables, jams, honey… No doubt the prices are higher than in ordinary markets but it can be worth it if you really appreciate the quality.
+In the following bio markets, you’ll find some certified producers selling their products: fruits, vegetables, jams, honey… No doubt the prices are higher than in ordinary markets but it can be worth it if you really appreciate the quality.

 Biomarket in the court of MOM Park located at Alkotás út 53.
 XII. district.
 Open: Saturday only: 7.00-12.30.

 Albertfalvai Biomarket located at Fehérvári út 213., XI.
 District Open: Wed 7.00-17.00 Sat 7.00-13.00.

 Visiting one or all of these amazing food markets is just one of many cool things you can do.
 My friend Christina has this one and 24 more things to do in Budapest!
 And here are some wonderful boutique hotels in Budapest as well.